Thorough consultation determines if root canal therapy is best for long-term health

 Dr. Greenberg can also reinforce the treated tooth by doing a “post and core,” which is when a carbon-fiber post is placed inside of a root canal to build up the inner core.
 This technique can help extend the lifespan of the restoration by preventing fractures.

-During a root canal consultation at Mouth Carolina Dentistry, the doctor may ask you a series of questions about the tooth and what prompted you to seek treatment.
+During a root canal consultation at Mouth Carolina Dentistry, PA, the doctor may ask you a series of questions about the tooth and what prompted you to seek treatment.
 Some signs that your tooth needs root canal therapy include:

 - Sharp pain when you bite down on hard foods